citizenlabsgr/read-first/README.md

 **Channel:** [#city-sandiego](https://datafordemocracy.slack.com/messages/city-sandiego/)
 **Leads:** [@eric_bickel](https://datafordemocracy.slack.com/messages/@eric_bickel/), [@ryanes](https://datafordemocracy.slack.com/messages/@raynes/)

 There are dozens of city-specific channels in the Slack, so just search for "city-yourcity" (e.g. "city-austin") to find people near you!

 ---

-## Current projects
+## Active projects
 We have many projects going in our slack community.
 Below is a list of some of our more active projects that are actively seeking help.

 ### [Assemble](https://github.com/Data4Democracy/assemble)